Marion Cotillard: Philanthropy

 Cotillard was the ambassador of "1 Heart 1 Tree", an art project that fights climate change through its Plant for the Planet reforestation program.
 On 29 November 2015, The Eiffel Tower became a virtual forest with trees and words encouraging environmental activism projected onto it every evening.
-Cotillard and UN Secretary General Ban Ki-Moon, inaugurated the light installation on the eve of the official opening of the COP21 conference.
+Cotillard and UN Secretary-General Ban Ki-moon inaugurated the light installation on the eve of the official opening of the COP21 conference.
 She also donated her shoes to be displayed among an installation of over 10,000 shoes at the Place de la Republique in Paris.
 The installation replaced a giant march for climate change which was forbidden by French authorities following the deadly attacks in the capital on 13 November, which cost 130 lives.
 It was a way of showing the determination of protesters in their fight against climate change, and allowed them to still send a strong message on the eve of the U.N. climate conference (COP21).

 On 10 December 2015, Cotillard voiced the French version of the short film Home, made by Conservation International (CI).
 The short film debuted at the United Nations Momentum for Change Awards ceremony at the climate negotiations (COP21) in Paris.
-It was the latest addition to CI's award-winning "Nature Is Speaking" short film series.
+It was the latest addition to CI's award-winning Nature Is Speaking short film series.
 "Home" was produced to remind negotiators and world leaders at the climate talks of our common duty – how to care for the Earth that cares for us all.
 "This Earth is our shared home, our only home.
 The time to safeguard its future – and with it our own future – is right now," said Cotillard.

-Advertising campaigns and endorsements
+In 2018 she signed a letter calling for strong action to stop climate change and biodiversity loss.
+In 2019, she signed the petition Résister et créer ("Resist and Create"), created by the movement On Est Prêt along with Cyril Dion to challenge the world of cinema at a time of mobilizations for the climate.

+She is a supporter of the French gender equality group Collectif 50/50.
+On 12 May 2018, Cotillard was one of the 82 women who marched up the stairs to the Cannes Film Festival to protest gender inequality in the film industry.

+In March 2020, Cotillard participated on a PSA from the Columbia University Mailman School of Public Health to help educate people on COVID-19 and encouraged them to listen to the health experts to avoid spreading the virus.

+In October 2022, Cotillard and other French actresses publicly cut locks from their hair in a video shared on social media with the hashtag #HairForFreedom in support of Iranian protesters following the death of Mahsa Amini, who was arrested for allegedly violating the Islamic Republic of Iran's dress code by not wearing the hijab.
+In December 2022, Cotillard signed an open letter demanding the release of Iranian actress Taraneh Alidoosti, who had been arrested for standing in solidarity with imprisoned Iranian filmmakers who protested against the Iranian regime.
+Alidoosti was released on bail in January 2023.